cliqz-oss/policy-templates/README.md

 You can find releases compatible with Cliqz browser here: https://github.com/cliqz-oss/policy-templates/releases.

-Policies can be specified using the Group Policy templates on Windows (https://github.com/cliqz-oss/policy-templates/tree/master/windows), configuration profiles on macOS (https://github.com/cliqz-oss/policy-templates/tree/master/mac), or by creating a file called `policies.json`.
+Policies can be specified using the Group Policy templates on Windows (https://github.com/cliqz-oss/policy-templates/tree/master/windows) or by creating a file called `policies.json`.
 On Windows, create a directory called `distribution` where the EXE is located and place the file there.
 On Mac, the file goes into `Cliqz.app/Contents/Resources/distribution`.
 On Linux, the file goes into `cliqz/distribution`, where `cliqz` is the installation directory for cliqz, which varies by distribution.

 The content of the JSON file should look like this:
 ```